JamesSerrago/jamesserrago-configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Finally we can test a bunch of users and see if they can log in.
 So first we should go back to DC-1 and be logged in as our admin account.
-We should then search for powershell ISE and run it.
-Once oen we can create a new file and then copy and paste the following script into it.
+We should then search for powershell ISE and run it as a adminstrator.
+Once open we can create a new file and then copy and paste the following script into it. https://github.com/JamesSerrago/Generate-Names-Create-Users.ps1/tree/main

+  Once this has been run you should see accounts being created.
+You can now go to Active Directory Users and Accounts and pick a user.
+Remember their username and tab back over to Client-1.
+We can now log out and back in as this new user.
+The password should be Password1 by default.
 </p>
 <br />